 Glass specification for zoos and animal parks

-A guide to specifying glazing for glass animal enclosures that enhance the viewing experience and ensures the safety and well-being of visitors and the animals
+A guide to glass specification for zoos, animal parks and glass animal enclosures that enhance the viewing experience and ensures the safety and well-being of visitors and the animals

 The type of animal and location are just a few factors that architects need to take into consideration when specifying the types of coatings to be applied to the glass, the glass thickness, and whether laminated glass is required.
-Choosing the right glazing specification is imperative as this will greatly affect the safety of both the animals and the staff and visitors, as well as improving the aesthetics of the enclosure and providing clearer views of the animals.
+Choosing the right glass specification for zoos, animals parks and large animal enclosures is imperative as this will greatly affect the safety of both the animals and the staff and visitors, as well as improving the aesthetics of the enclosure and providing clearer views of the animals.